pramttl/mirror-sync-api/README.md

 the master.
 The settings includes information like *hostname* of the master node.
 Rsync daemon password of master node rsync daemon.

+Master node API runs on port 5000 by default.

+### Running the slave node REST API

+On each of the slave nodes start the slave node API.

+    python slave.py

 ### Adding a slave node

+The master needs to be aware of the host of each of the slave node and the port where slave node API is running, hence adding slave nodes on the master is important.

 Send a `POST` request to of content-type `application/json` type to: